-The University has prepared a 5 year strategic plan and financial forecasts and the current development of the Greater Belfast Campus is a key part of that plan.
-The University has entered into a long-term loan agreement with the Strategic Investment Board to assist the funding of the Greater Belfast Development and the renegotiated loan of £158.6m that was approved in 2021 was fully drawn down as at 31 July 2022.
-The new Belfast campus opened to staff and students in September 2022.
+The University has prepared a 5 year strategic plan and financial forecasts.
+The new Belfast campus opened in September 2022 and the long-term loan agreement with the Strategic Investment Board to assist the funding of the Greater Belfast Development is fully drawn down.

-The University has prepared detailed monthly cashflow forecasts to 31 July 2024, based on conservative estimates of student numbers and in line with its Strategic Plan, which show the University operating within the terms of its funding facilities and sufficient cash resources throughout this period.
-The cashflow demonstrates the University will continue to maintain cash reserves over the period to 31 July 2024 and meet all its obligations.
+The University has prepared detailed monthly cashflow forecasts to 31 July 2025, based on conservative estimates of student numbers and in line with its Strategic Plan, which show the University operating within the terms of its funding facilities and sufficient cash resources throughout this period.
+The cashflow demonstrates the University will continue to maintain cash reserves over the period to 31 July 2025 and meet all its obligations.

-On this basis, Council has a reasonable expectation that the University and its subsidiary undertaking have adequate resources to continue in operational existence for the next twelve months.
+On this basis, Council has a reasonable expectation that the University and its subsidiary undertaking have adequate resources to continue in operational existence for the period to 31 July 2025.
 Accordingly, it continues to adopt the going concern basis in preparing the financial statements.